chanb/rl_sandbox_public/README.md

 ## Supported Environments
 - Standard Gym Environments: https://github.com/openai/gym
 - DeepMind Control Suite: https://github.com/deepmind/dm_control

+## Benchmarking Results
+Each algorithm is trained for 1 million timesteps, with `seeds=( 1 2 3 4 5 )`.
+For every 5000 timesteps, we evaluate the agent in a separate copy of the environment and execute 5 trials.
+The plot displays the average returns and the standard deviation.

 ## TODO
 - [ ] Benchmark each algorithm in MuJoCo.